spiral/docs/storage/servers.md

 > You can find bucket region in Rackspace control panel.

 ## FTP server
 FTP storage server provides ability to utilize FTP protocol to store files on remote machine.
-As in case in local server it provides ability to specify home directory for every server bucket.
+As in case with local server it provides ability to specify home directory for every server bucket.

 Example server definition: